How to strum a ukulele. Just Rock it in Ukulele strumming!

 Hitting the strings with your strumming in a clean, precise manner will allow you to strum more efficiently.

 This process will help you improve the accuracy of your strumming:

 - Play a song and strum as you would do it regularly while recording your strumming hand from the front.

 - If you realize you’re strumming too long – as in far away from the strings after your hand passes – try and shorten your strum.

-- If you realize you’re strumming too short, add in a little bit until you reach the sweet spot.
+- In the case you realize you’re strumming too short, add in a little bit until you reach the sweet spot.

 - If you realize your fingers get stuck a lot, try and separate your hand a little bit from the strings.

-- If you realize your finger barely touches the strings and you sometimes miss, put it in a bit closer to the strings.
+- In the case, you realize your finger barely touches the strings and you sometimes miss, put it in a bit closer to the strings.

 - Analyze also the position of your strum – keep in mind that you should always strum anywhere from the sound-hole, up to the last, barely playable frets.